MortenHoustonLudvigsen/JsTestAdapter/CreatingATestAdapter/CreatingATestAdapter.md

 # The Jasmine runner

 Now I am ready to implement the test adapter.
 I will start with the Jasmine runner.
-As mentioned earlier, this will be a node program, that runs a set of Jasmine tests once, and reports the results to the test server.
+As mentioned earlier, this will be a node program that runs a set of Jasmine tests once and reports the results to the test server.

 The source code for the Jasmine runner and the test server will reside in new folder `JasmineTestServer` in the project.